-Although he played the Opry since 1973 when he debuted as bass guitarist with Dottie West, a lifelong dream came true on May 11, 1996, when Wariner joined the Grand Ole Opry as a member.
+Although he played the Opry since 1973 when he debuted as bass guitarist with Dottie West, a lifelong dream came true on May 11, 1996, when Wariner was asked to join the Grand Ole Opry as a member.
 He sang "A Woman Loves," a duet with Bill Anderson on "Tips Of My Fingers" and Chet Atkins joined Wariner on "Have I Told You Lately That I Love You?"

 In 1998, Capitol Records signed and released Wariner's "Holes In The Floor Of Heaven."
 That same year, Wariner swept the Country Music Awards and Academy of Country Music awards by winning 3 ACMs and 3 CMAs for “Holes in the Floor of Heaven,” which won Song of the Year and Single of the Year.
 Wariner also produced “Holes in the Floor of Heaven.”
 The emotional hit smash was also nominated for a GRAMMY.